Reviews for Toto Pizza

 It seemed pricey but considering you need at least 4 people to eat a whole pizza, ooohhhh it's so worth it.

 I'm normally not a fan of pizza at all!
 I went out with my parents for dinner and my dad suggested we go there.
 Ended up loving the place!!
 There atmosphere is very rustic and gives you an Italian feel.

 There have such amazing service!
 I love the service at this place.
-There all very helpful, inviting and fun.
-Our waiter had suggested was a vegetarian pizza and we were very indecisive because we love our meat but we decided to trust him and his suggestion.
+There all very helpful and inviting.
+Our waiter had suggested a vegetarian pizza and we were very hesitant about his choice as we love our meat but we decided to trust him and his judgement.
 THANKGOODNESS WE DID.
-The vegetarian pizza is was a slice of heaven.
+The vegetarian pizza was a slice of heaven.
 We ended up getting into and disagreement over the last slice.

 3 months ago

 Not a big fan of pizza, but my friend insisted!
 Don't mind to have a try though~ha.
 We went there at lunch time, super quiet, just us two ~o~ the restaurant smelled nice!

 I don't normally eat the calamari ...
 But this one was nice!
 For me, all pizzas taste the same, so I guess the standard chicken piazza we had was quite good??
 Ha!
 Tiramisu for dessert!
 Lalala!
 As good as the one we tried in Italy!

 A few quirks with the service, but easy to overlook when the pizzas are this perfect.
 My companion and I ordered the option with baby spinach, truffle oil, mozzarella, parmesan, champignon mushrooms and pine nuts, and weeks later, we're STILL raving about it.
 A must-try!